yetulaxman/linux-2/_tutorials/07-rstudio_datascience.md

 ---
 title: Serving Containerised Web Application - Rstudio Demonstration
 ---
-R and RStudio are heavily used in data analysis.
-RStudio is a useful graphical interface to the software R. Main advantages of using Rstudio as docker container include:
+ RStudio is a graphical interface to the software R and is heavily used in statistical data analysis.
+Main advantages of using Rstudio as a docker container include:
-  -  Reproduce your analyses,
+  -  Reproducibility of analysis results
-  -  Collaborate and share code with others
+  -  Collaboration with colleagues

 Learning Objectives:
-- Launching RStudio inside of a Docker container
+- Launching RStudio as a Docker container
-- Performing some data science activties with R
+- Performing a simple data analysis task using R

 ## How to run